 This would eliminate the need for a foot rest.
 The user could lower their chair height to get their feet flat on the floor.
 Then, they could lower their desk level until it is just below their elbows.

-Notice the height adjustable desks and office chairs above.
+Notice the height adjustable desks and office chairs in the below picture.
 This is beneficial because these 2 users are clearly different heights.
 Also, it’s not likely in this temporary office setting that a foot rest would be available if they weren’t adjustable desks.

-Look at the user on the left.
+Look at the user on the left (in the above image).
 He has his feet flat on the floor comfortably.
 This allows him to maintain a balanced, neutral position in his ankles.

-Both of these users are making another painful, poor posture mistake.
+Side note: Both of these users are making another painful, poor posture mistake (below image).
 They’re looking down at their monitor screens at an excessive angle.
 This is definitely going to cause neck pain and back pain.
-In order to determine the correct eye level to have your monitor screen, download my free ebook here.
+In order to determine the correct eye level to have your monitor screen, download my free eBook here.

 In the above photo, the user on the left has his feet flat on the floor correctly.
 This allows him to easily maintain a neutral position in his ankle muscles and joints.
 This is an example of good posture when sitting at a computer.